AGAPE at Tower Hill 2024-2025 Guidelines

 • Consider having someone else watch toddlers or babies for you

-• Follow hall monitor guidelines and remain on duty until 2:30 pm
+• Follow hall monitor guidelines and remain on duty until approximately 3pm

 • Illness/ emergencies: Contact Nicole Henry as soon as an issue arises